lilianabs/text-preprocessing/README.md

 # text-preprocessing

 A Python package performs a small collection of functions for preprocessing text.
-It contains the following functions tha transform a given text:
+It contains the following functions that transform a given text:

 * Extracts:
   * Hashtags